grpc/grpc-swift/README.md

 callOptions.timeout = try .seconds(5)
 ```

-We can now may an asynchronous call to the service by using the functions on the
+We can now make an asynchronous call to the service by using the functions on
-generated client:
+the generated client:

 ```swift
 let request = Echo_EchoRequest.with {